-The Capstone (referred to as Capstone-Integrated Learning Experience (ILE) for MPH students) is the culminating experience required to complete a master's degree at the Jefferson College of Population Health (JCPH).
+The Capstone (referred to as Capstone-Integrated Learning Experience (ILE) for MPH students) is the culminating experience required to complete a master's degree at the Jefferson College of Population Health (JCPH) in all programs except the master's degree in Healthcare Administration (MHA).
 It is guided scholarly work under faculty supervision.
 The overall purpose of the Capstone is for the student to approximate a professional achievement in the area of the student's program and demonstrate the ability to integrate core competencies.